 - Each game in the Ratchet & Clank series has one.

 - Players are presented with the option to begin a new game on the same save file, and are allowed to keep their ultra-powerful weapons and ammo.
-Considering how much currency the average player accumulates over the course of the average game (and subsequently spends on weapons and ammunition), this is pretty much the only feasible way for most players to get the first game's Infinity Plus One Gun, the RYNO.
+Considering how much currency the average player accumulates over the course of the average game (and subsequently spends on weapons and ammunition), this is the only feasible way for most players to get the first game's Infinity Plus One Gun, the RYNO.

 - In the first game, there is the raceway glitch that lets you gather said wealth with no effort at all.